Post Graduate Year 2 (PGY2) requirements

 Removal of endorsement at end of PGY2 year

-When an intern takes leave in PGY2, it effectively pauses their training.
+When an intern takes leave in PGY2 their training pauses.
 On returning to practice they need to continue working towards the prevocational training requirements for PGY2.
-For example, if an intern takes leave for a full clinical attachment, they will need to complete an additional attachment in order for their Prevocational Educational Supervisor to consider recommending the removal of the endorsement.
+For example, if an intern takes leave for a full clinical attachment, they will need to complete an additional attachment in order to meet the time requirements for PGY2.

 Vocational training in PGY2

 Interns can enter vocational training in PGY2 but they are still required to simultaneously complete their training in prevocational medical training accredited clinical attachments, maintain their PDP and continue to record self-reflections on the 14 learning activities in ePort.
 The requirements for the vocational training programme would be in addition to Council’s requirements.